kursaha/docs/developer/readme.md

 1. `requestIdentifier`: Unique UUID to track the request.
 2. `signals`: List of signals to send in one API call.
-3. `emitterId`: Unique ID for the emitter.
+3. `emitterId/customerId`: Unique ID for the emitter.
-4. `stepNodeId`: Step node ID.
+4. `stepNodeId/eventType`: Step node ID.
 5. `data`: User data for the specific event.
 6. `eventflowIdentifier`: Identifier for the event flow.